aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/FriendsGraphIntegration/README.md

 # Required preliminary setup

 This backend feature **requires** that you have [deployed the Identity component](../../CustomIdentityComponent/README.md).
-Once that is done, **set** the `const ISSUER_ENDPOINT` in `BackendFeatures/AmazonGameLiftIntegration/bin/amazon_gamelift_integration.ts` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
+Once that is done, **set** the `const ISSUER_ENDPOINT` in `BackendFeatures/FriendsGraphIntegration/bin/friends_graph_integration.ts` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
 You can find it in the CloudFormation console, or in the terminal after deploying the identity component.

 The issuer endpoint is a CloudFormation parameter and the value you set above sets the default value.
 It's also possible to set the endpoint later on as part of the CDK stack deployment using command line parameters (`--parameters IssuerEndpointUrl=<YOUR-ENDPOINT-HERE>`).

 Make sure that you have Docker running before opening any terminals or Powershell as both the backend deployment as well as game server build process will use Docker.
 You're also expected to have all the tools listed in [Custom Identity Component Readme](../../CustomIdentityComponent/README.md#deploy-the-custom-identity-component) installed.

-# Deploying the Social Graph with Amazon Neptune integration feature
+# Deploying the Friends Graph with Amazon Neptune integration feature

 To deploy the component, follow the _Preliminary Setup_, and then run the following commands (Note: on **Windows** make sure to run in Powershell as **Administrator**):